qaqcatz/impomysql/README.md

 # ./impomysql affdbdeployer ../dbdeployer/dbdeployer ../dbdeployer/db.json ./resources/taskpoolconfig.json 16 10001 mysql:8.0.31 ""
 ```

-### 4.5 affclassify
+#### 4.4.2 affclassify

 Classify bugs according to the versions they affect.

-Specifically, for each bug,

-we will calculate the oldest reproducible version `o1v`
+Specifically, for each bug, we will calculate the oldest reproducible version `o1v`,

-and use it for classification

-if the bug can not be reproduced on the previous version of `o1v` (and no error).
+if the bug can not be reproduced on the previous version of `o1v` (and no error), we will use `o1v` for classification.

 Make sure you have done `affversion` or `affdbdeployer`, we will query the database `affversion.db`.

-You also need to provide `dbdeployer`, which will tell us the order of each version
+You also need to provide `dbdeployer`, which will tell us the order of each version.

 So the command is: